John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 After graduating from flight school in 1960, McCain flew with the VA-65 squadron on the aircraft carriers USS Intrepid and USS Enterprise.

-McCain, who at this point in his life was still a bit reckless, Callender said, had three non-combat related crashes during this time — once flying too low over a town in southern Spain, colliding with power lines.
+McCain, who at this point in his life was still a bit reckless, Callender said, had three non-combat-related crashes during this time — once flying too low over a town in southern Spain, colliding with power lines.
 However, he escaped the accident relatively unscathed.

 In another close call, McCain crashed his plane into Corpus Christi Bay.